Polonaises, Op. posth. (Chopin)

-The Polonaises Op. posth[umous] include Frédéric Chopin's polonaises that were unpublished during his life.
+The Polonaises Op. posth[umous] include Frédéric Chopin's polonaises that were not given opus numbers.

-Chopin's father Nicolas Chopin published these works on behalf of his son.
-The Polonaises in G minor and B-flat major are among these posthumous pieces and relative.
+This page does not consider the three posthumous polonaises Op.
+71, which Chopin's assistant Julian Fontana published with the family approval.
+On the other hand, it includes the early G minor polonaise (KK IIa No. 1) that was published in Chopin's youth without opus number.

 KK IIa No. 1: Polonaise in G minor (1817)

 Polonaise in G minor was either the first or second of Chopin's Polonaises, the other one being Polonaise in B-flat major.
 The piece was written in 1817, when he was only seven and was dedicated to Lady Wiktoria Skarbek, the wife of his godfather.

 The piece consists of two main parts; a minor dance section which lasts 12 measures, and major section, which consists of a variation of the first dance along with a trio.
 This goes on for 26 measures, by which it then repeats to the minor dance section.

 KK IVa No. 1: Polonaise in B-flat major (1817)

 Polonaise in B-flat major, or B. 3 was also written when Chopin was seven.
 Though Chopin asked to have it burned after death, it was published in 1879.